Your script, simplified:

 If the military suspects you of committing a crime, eventually the investigators will ask you to talk.
 The conversation won’t be on your turf.
 It’ll be at their office, behind locked and guarded doors, in a tiny, windowless, clockless interrogation room.
 You’ll be directed where to sit.
 The scene and the method are scripted, staged, and calibrated for maximum psychological effect.
-It’s not a conversation, it’s a confession hunt.
+It’s not a conversation, it’s psychological warfare.
 And it can last all day and night if you let it.

-These three tips can help you get out of that situation quickly and harmlessly.
+These three tips can help you get out of that situation quickly and without risk:

-We’ll address each of those steps first, and then at the of this post we’ll give an illustration of how these steps might play out in an actual interrogation.
+We’ll address each of those steps first, and then at the end of this post we’ll give an illustration of how these steps might play out in an actual interrogation.
+For additional survival tips, see our Interrogation Survival Kit.

 GET THEM TO GIVE YOU INFORMATION